Jutho/TensorKit.jl/docs/src/man/intro.md

 the case of ``\mathsf{SU}_2``).
 In particular, we don't actually need the Clebsch–Gordan coefficients themselves (but they can be useful for checking purposes).

-Further details are provided in
-[Sectors, representation spaces and fusion trees](@ref s_sectorsrepfusion).
+Hence, a second major part of TensorKit.jl is the interface and implementation for specifying symmetries, and further details are provided in [Sectors, representation spaces and fusion trees](@ref s_sectorsrepfusion).